 The research provided two reports which included an overview of a consultation workshop aswell as the main research paper:-

-The final research in relation to a BIM Competency Framework will be published by summer 2018.
-For any queries in relation to the research please contact the BIM Delivery Group. (email@example.com)
+For any queries in relation to the research please contact the BIM Delivery Group. (firstname.lastname@example.org)